sjanel/aeronet/docs/FEATURES.md

 cfg.maxCompressedBytes = 0;        // 0 => unlimited (still bounded by global body limit)
 cfg.maxDecompressedBytes = 0;      // 0 => unlimited
 cfg.maxExpansionRatio = 0.0;       // 0 => disabled ratio guard
-cfg.streamingActivationContentLength = 512 * 1024;  // switch to streaming inflaters when CL >= 512 KiB
+cfg.streamingDecompressionThresholdBytes = 512 * 1024;  // switch to streaming inflaters when CL >= 512 KiB
 HttpServerConfig scfg; scfg.withRequestDecompression(cfg);
 ```

-When `streamingActivationContentLength` is non-zero, aeronet automatically routes large encoded payloads through
+When `streamingDecompressionThresholdBytes` is non-zero, aeronet automatically routes large encoded payloads through
 streaming decoder contexts (per codec) instead of materializing every intermediate stage at once.
 Each stage consumes the
 compressed data in `decoderChunkSize` slices and appends the decoded bytes to the alternating buffers already used for
 the aggregated path, so handlers still see a single contiguous `req.body()`.